cockroachlabs/visus/README.md

       --insecure            this flag must be set if no TLS configuration is provided --prometheus string   prometheus endpoint
-      --refresh duration    How ofter to refresh the configuration from the database. (default 5m0s) --url string          Connection URL, of the form: postgresql://[user[:passwd]@]host[:port]/[db][?parameters...]
+      --refresh duration    How ofter to refresh the configuration from the database. (default 5m0s) --skip-rewrite        Skip rewriting histograms in a linear log10 --url string          Connection URL, of the form: postgresql://[user[:passwd]@]host[:port]/[db][?parameters...]

 Global Flags: